The Holy City of Varanasi: Where Life Returns to Ashes

 I'm not sure why.

-Maybe because it was near the end of our trip so we were fed up of the touts (the worst one was in Varanasi) and the cow dung (the narrow alleyways making it very difficult to avoid).
+Maybe because it was near the end of our trip so we were fed up of the touts and the cow dung (the narrow alleyways making it very difficult to avoid).
 Maybe it was because I thought the Holy City of Varanasi would be acceptably clean (sadly, the sacred Ganges is filthy).

 Or maybe Varanasi just didn't live up to all the hype.
 But, I can say without a doubt that Varanasi is one of those places that has to be seen at least once because there really is no other place like it anywhere else in the world.
 Varanasi is its own entity within an already very complex country.
 It's a place of extreme extremes; it's a photographer's dream and a germophobe's nightmare (actually that would apply to most of India).